huanfachen/Github_notes/Github_notes.md

   - **git remote set-url [name] [newurl]**: changes the URL
   - **git remote rename [oldname] [newname]**: changes the local alias by which a remote is known
 - names of repo
   - `origin`: the default shortname that Git uses for a remote repository when you clone that remote repository.
-It refers to a URI, like git@...
+It refers to a URI, like git@.… If you use `git clone`, the `origin` would be automatically set up.
   - `remote`: a remote is a copy of the repository that is hosted somewhere else.
 There can be multiple remote
   - `master`: the default branch